wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 <br />
 <em>Cloud:</em>
 1. Container Security looks inside Docker containers which run both locally and in Kubernetes and other cloud orchestrators.
-1. IaC (Infrastructure as Code) include Ansible, Terraform, etc. which create and manage resources using declarative coding. etc.
+1. <strong>IaC (Infrastructure as Code)</strong> such as Ansible, Terraform, etc. which create and manage resources using declarative coding should not expose private information for public discovery.

 <hr />